Harnessing Explanations: LLM-to-LM Interpreter for Enhanced Text-Attributed Graph Representation Learning: Formalization

-In node classification, the task is to assign a label to each node in a graph based on its attributes and the connections it has with other nodes in the graph.
+\textbf{Graph neural networks for node classification.} In node classification, the task is to label each node in a graph based on its attributes and connections with other nodes.
 GNNs operate by aggregating information from a node's neighbors, then updating the node's representation based on the aggregated information.
-Formally, the $k$-th layer of a GNN is:
+Formally, the $k$-th layer of a GNN is designed as:

-where $h_i^{k}\in\mathbb{R}^{d}$ is the representation of node $i$ at layer $k$. $f^{k}$ is a differentiable function that updates the representation of a node based on its previous-layer representation and the aggregated information from its neighbors.
-This function is typically implemented as a neural network layer (\eg a multi-layer perceptron, or an attention mechanism). $\textrm{AGG}$ is a differentiable function (\eg sum, mean, etc.) that aggregates the representations of a node's neighbors to produce a summary vector. $\mathcal{N}_i \subseteq \mathcal{V}$ is the set of neighbors of node $i$.
-The final hidden representations of all nodes can passed through a fully connected layer followed by a softmax function to obtain predictions.
+where $h_i^{k}\in\mathbb{R}^{d}$ is the representation of node $i$ at layer $k$ and $\mathcal{N}_i \subseteq \mathcal{V}$ is the set of neighbors of node $i$.
+Function $f^{k}$ is a differentiable function that updates the representation of a node based on its previous-layer representation and the aggregated information from its neighbors.
+This function is typically implemented as a neural network layer (\eg a multi-layer perceptron, or an attention mechanism). $\textrm{AGG}$ is also a differentiable function (\eg sum, mean, etc.) that aggregates the representations of a node's neighbors to produce a summary vector.
+The final representation is fed into a fully connected layer and a softmax function for class prediction.